Unified Light-Matter Floquet Theory and its Application to Quantum Communication: Introduction

-We employ the PRFT to analyze multi-mode driving, and discover that this leads to macroscopic light-matter entanglement at long times.
-This light-matter entanglement causes a complete decoherence of the matter system in the basis of the Floquet eigenstates.
-The PRFT thus provides a quantum-optical interpretation of Floquet states as the decohering basis for the matter system.
-Furthermore, this decoherence has far-reaching experimental consequences.
-In particular, we demonstrate that the quantum-optical coherence time is reasonably short (a few ms) for typical optical electromagnetic fields used in experiments, but it can be very long for radio-frequency driving.
+Furthermore, the transport-entanglement-related decoherence effect has far-reaching experimental consequences.
+In particular, we demonstrate that the quantum-optical coherence time is reasonably short (a few ms) for typical optical fields used in experiments, but it can be very long for radio-frequency driving.
 This implies that the radio-frequency regime is optimal for realizing quantum memories and quantum operations.
 Furthermore, we argue that quantum time crystals provide a powerful platform for realizing quantum memories irrespective of the driving frequency.
 Intriguingly, we demonstrate that the light-matter entanglement described by the PRFT can be deployed in a quantum-communication protocol that is intrinsically robust against photon loss.
-In particular, we demonstrate that using coherent light, it is possible for the quantum state transfer rate to reach the $0.1\, \text{kHz}$ regime over $500\,\text{km}$, thereby far exceeding the $\text{Hz}$ regime that is predicted in current theoretical protocols~\cite{Sangouard2011}.
+In particular, we demonstrate that using coherent light, it is possible for the quantum state transfer rate to reach the $0.1\, \text{KHz}$ regime over $500\,\text{km}$, thereby far exceeding the $\text{Hz}$ regime that is predicted in current theoretical protocols~\cite{Sangouard2011}.
 Our analysis thus demonstrates that the PRFT can play a pivotal role in the development of future quantum technologies.

-This paper is organized as follows: In Sec.~\ref{sec:overview}, we introduce the PRFT and benchmark it for the Jaynes-Cummings and quantum Rabi models.
-In Sec.~\ref{sec:theoreticalImplications}, we analyze the theoretical implications for periodically-driven quantum systems and illustrate them for multi-mode versions of the Jaynes-Cummings and quantum Rabi models.
+This paper is organized as follows: In Sec.~\ref{sec:overview}, we introduce the theoretical framework of the PRFT.
+In Sec.~\ref{sec:benchmarking}, we apply the PRFT to mulitmode quantum Rabi models for benchmarking, and investigate the light-matter entanglement.
 In Sec.~\ref{sec:experimentalTechnicalImpliations}, we discuss the experimental verification of the theory and implications for quantum memories, quantum time crystals, and other quantum applications.
 In Sec.~\ref{sec:quantumCommunication}, we devise a quantum-communication protocol employing the PRFT framework.
 Finally, we summarize the main findings of this paper and discuss avenues for future research in Sec.~\ref{sec:conclusions}.